How area schools prepare students in the event of a mass shooting

 “We all pray that it’s never us, but we always prepare for the moment that it could be us,” Shubert said.

-Walker County Schools Safety Director Patrick Gann said all county schools have a SRO officer on campus.
+Walker County Schools Safety Director Patrick Gann said all county schools have an SRO officer on campus.
 Schools also practice active shooter training through various drills.

 “It started back with Columbine and they’ve gotten more in-depth.
 The different code words, the different types of lockdowns, you go from a soft lockdown to a hard lockdown,” Gann said.